jonandergomez/teaa_lab/lab_practices/pract_1/README.md

        scripts/mnist-see-accuracy-evolution-kmeans.sh
    ```

-   The result is a CSV file whose absolute path in the filesystem of the master is **/tmp/mnist-kmeans-accuracy-evolution.csv**
+   The result is a CSV file whose absolute path in the filesystem of the master
+   is **/tmp/mnist-kmeans-accuracy-evolution.csv**,
+   but you can find it [here](../../portal.dsic/examples/results.digits.test/mnist-kmeans-accuracy-evolution.csv)

 2. KMeans on UC13 dataset (applied to each patient individually):